-Portrait of a Facilitative LeaderAugust 19, 2010 Leave a comment
+Portrait of a Scientific Artist, Champion of Diversity and Facilitative LeaderAugust 19, 2010 Leave a comment

-Erich Jarvis is a neurobiologist at Duke University and a specialist in bird songs and calls.
-He was raised in New York City, attended the School for the Performing Arts (where he was an accomplished dancer), and went on to study birds while a student at Hunter College and Rockefeller University.
-His ongoing research suggests that birds are more intelligent than we give them credit for, and Jarvis hopes that his focus on the complexity behind bird songs will lead to therapies for human beings with speech problems.
+Erich Jarvis is a professor and head of the Laboratory of Neurogenetics of Language at the Rockefeller University and a specialist in bird songs and calls.
+Called a “scienfic artist,” Jarvis was raised in New York City, attended the School for the Performing Arts (where he was an accomplished dancer), and went on to study birds while a student at Hunter College and Rockefeller University.
+His research has suggested that birds are more intelligent than most give them credit for, and Jarvis hopes that his focus on the complexity behind bird songs will lead to therapies for human beings with speech difficulties.

-There are those in the scientific community who have objected to Jarvis’ and others’ assertions about avian intelligence, in part because the terminology used to describe a bird’s brain had long emphasized its primitiveness.
-This is precisely what Jarvis set out to change a few years ago.
+There are those in the scientific community who had objected to Jarvis’ and others’ assertions about avian intelligence, in part because the terminology used to describe a bird’s brain had long emphasized its primitiveness.
+This is precisely what Jarvis set out to change a number of years ago.
 He took it upon himself to pull together colleagues from around the country and across disciplines to collaboratively rename parts of the avian brain.

 This was no small project.
 The convening he put together was fraught with disciplinary friction and clashing egos.
-Undeterred and well-served by his choreographic skills, Jarvis held the center, by turns stepped back, listened, gave input, mediated, and in the end facilitated a complex process that resulted in shared agreement and a jointly published paper on new names for the avian brain.
-This work not only contributed to the emerging understanding of bird intelligence and heightened esteem for our fine feathered friends; it has paved the way for more research that may help us to better understand ourselves.
+Undeterred (and probably well-served by his choreographic skills), Jarvis created a container, by turns stepped back, listened, gave input, mediated, and in the end facilitated a complex process that resulted in shared agreement and a jointly published paper on new names for the avian brain.
+This work not only contributed to the emerging understanding of bird intelligence and heightened esteem for our feathered friends; it has paved the way for more research that may help us to better understand ourselves.
 All of this from Jarvis’ bold and risky move (risky to his career, many have said) to step outside of the often solitary and competitive practices of scientific research, to help people create something no one could accomplish alone.

-On this last point, he speaks from personal experience as a someone who has crossed many boundaries in his lifetime and who has put together a multicultural, multi-gendered, international lab at Duke.
-Erich Jarvis is the paramount example of what we at the IISC refer to as a facilitative leader, and what we believe and hope is the face of leadership going forward.
+On this last point, he speaks from personal experience as a someone who has crossed many boundaries in his lifetime and who has put together a multicultural, multi-gendered, international lab at Rockefeller University.
+Erich Jarvis is a great example of what we at the IISC refer to as a facilitative leader, and what we believe and hope is the face of leadership going forward.